jonsimonsen/Procap/README.md

 Friday
 ------
 -Made script to create divs inside a div for displaying charts.
 Included learning basic debugging of JS.
 H
 -Commiting version 0.4
 -Made script to enable cycling through charts.
 H
 -Added more comments to the code.
 C
 -Commiting version 0.45
+-Made button for cycling through graphs.
+B
+-Fixed the button so it actually does cycle through graphs.
+H
+-Removed debugging (console logging) code.
+B
+-Commiting version 0.5

 versions
 --------